WELCOME TO GOLDTHWAIT RESERVATION

 The Goldthwait Reservation is a private, non-profit land trust created in 1947 by Dr. Joel Goldthwait to preserve and maintain the natural setting of approximately 12 acres of coastal property, comprised of Goldthwait Beach, the surrounding land area, and the salt marsh.
 Though urged to sell this land as parcels for development, Dr. Goldthwait took action to preserve this private property in the public trust for the recreation and enjoyment of all the townspeople of Marblehead.

-If you would like to hold an event at the park area or beach/dune area of Goldthwait, permits are required for parties of more than 12 people.
-These larger organized parties must be approved by the Officers of the Reservation prior to use and applicants are required to submit a PERMIT APPLICATION.
+If you would like to hold an event at the park or beach/dune area of Goldthwait, permits are required for parties of more than 12 people.
+These larger organized parties must be approved by the Officers of the Reservation prior to use and applicants are required to submit a General Use Permit Application (see form link below).
 Applicants must be Goldthwait donors and pay the applicable permit fee and a deposit to cover any clean-up expenses.
 Please contact Jeanne Kleene at 617-922-0656 or email email@example.com to confirm availability of your desired date and to submit your request.
 For more information, see the Policies & Permits page.

 For a bird’s eye view of the Goldthwait Reservation, see this beautiful drone footage provided by Timothy Curé.